DETAILED ACTION

 Regarding Claim 12, Kim et al. is modified by Koh et al. teaching all claim limitations as applied to Claim 1 above.
 Kim et al. teaches the electrolyte composition being advantageously used in batteries including high-voltage batteries and capacitors such as supercapacitor and hybrid capacitors in which are energy storage devices (para.
 79-81).
 Kim et al. further teaches electronic devices such as cell phones comprising at least one battery in which it would be obvious to one of ordinary skill in the art to use the battery containing the electrochemical cell as described in an electronic device (para.
 28).
 It would have been obvious to one of ordinary skill in the art to use the electrochemical cell comprising the electrolyte composition specified by Kim et al. in high voltage batteries to provide advantageous functions such as exhibiting a sufficiently low interfacial resistance (para.
 17).

 Regarding Claim 13, Kim et al. teaches a method of improving cycle performance at high voltage operations of an electrochemical cell (para.114) comprising an anode, cathode, and an electrolyte composition (para.
 6), wherein the anode active material can be a silicon-carbon composite (comprising at least a carbon material and a silicon material) (para.
 58), and the method comprising the addition of an additive to an electrolyte system (para.
 84).
 The electrolyte composition can comprise one or more additives (para.
 6).
-The additive can include 2,2,2-trifluoroethyl methyl carbonate (methyl 2,2,2-trifluoroethyl carbonate) in which is a fluorinated acyclic carbonate meeting the limitations of the claimed formula R1-OCOO-R2 (wherein R1 is an C1-C4 alkyl group and R2 is a C1-C4 fluoroalkyl group) (para.
+The additive can include 2,2,2-trifluoroethyl methyl carbonate (methyl 2,2,2-trifluoroethyl carbonate) and 2,2-difluoroethyl methyl carbonate (methyl 2,2-difluoroethyl carbonate) (para.
+33) in which are fluorinated acyclic carbonates (para.
 33).
 The content of the additive is in the amount of 0.1 to 10.0 wt.% relative to the total weight of the electrolyte composition (para.
 33), overlapping and within the claimed range of 0.5 wt.% to 70 wt. % of a fluorinated acyclic carbonate compound (see MPEP § 2144.05, I).
 The additive can comprise a fluorinated cyclic carbonate compound present in the amount of 0.1 to 10 wt.% relative to the total weight of the electrolyte composition (para.
-33), overlapping the claimed range of 0.5 wt.% to 10 wt.% (see MPEP § 2144.05, I).
+33), overlapping the claimed range of 2 wt.% to 5 wt.% (see MPEP § 2144.05, I).

-Kim et al. does not teach the solvent comprising at least one non-fluorinated cyclic carbonate in an amount of from 8 to 50% by volume (vol%), the vol% being based on the total volume of the solvent.
+Kim et al. does not teach the solvent comprising at least one non-fluorinated cyclic carbonate in an amount of from 8 to 50% by volume (vol%), the vol% being based on the total volume of the solvent; and the solvent comprising at least one non-fluorinated acyclic carbonate.

+Koh et al. teaches an electrolyte solution comprising a non-fluorinated cyclic carbonate and a non-fluorinated chain carbonate ([0091]) in which the non-fluorinated chain carbonate can be ethyl methyl carbonate: EMC or dimethyl carbonate: DMC, equivalent to a non-fluorinated acyclic carbonate.
 Koh et al. teaches an electrolyte solution comprising an amount of the non-fluorinated cyclic carbonate in a preferable amount of 30 vol. % based on the total volume of the solvent (para.
 96), within the claimed range of 8 to 50% by volume.
-Further, Koh et al. teaches the solvent compatibility decreasing when the non-aqueous electrolyte solution contains too large of an amount of non-fluorinated cyclic carbonate while solubility of the electrolyte salt decreases when too small of an amount is used (para.
+Further, Koh et al. teaches the solvent compatibility decreasing when the non-aqueous electrolyte solution contains too large of an amount of non-fluorinated cyclic carbonate while solubility of the electrolyte salt decreases when too small of an amount is used; including the non-fluorinated cyclic carbonate in the amount described provides improved load characteristics and cycle characteristics of the lithium secondary battery (para.
 96).
-Including the non-fluorinated cyclic carbonate in the amount described provides improved load characteristics and cycle characteristics of the lithium secondary battery (para.
-96).
+Koh et al. teaches that the non-fluorinated acyclic carbonate (non-fluorinated chain carbonate) provides the electrolyte solution with better load characteristics attributed to low-temperature properties and decreased viscosity ([0095]).

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the electrolyte composition of Kim et al. to include a solvent comprising the non-fluorinated cyclic carbonate in a preferable amount of 30 vol. % based on the total volume of the solvent as taught by Koh et al., within the claimed range of 8 to 50% by volume.
-One of ordinary skill in the art would be motivated to perform the described modification to improve load and cycle characteristics of the lithium secondary battery as taught by Koh et al.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the electrolyte composition of Kim et al. to include a solvent comprising the non-fluorinated cyclic carbonate in a preferable amount of 30 vol. % based on the total volume of the solvent, within the claimed range of 8 to 50% by volume; and the solvent further comprising a non-fluorinated acyclic carbonate as taught by Koh et al. One of ordinary skill in the art would have been motivated to perform the described modification to provide improved load and cycle characteristics of the lithium secondary battery; and decreased viscosity of the electrolyte solution as taught by Koh et al.

 Regarding Claim 14, Kim et al. is modified by Koh et al. teaching all claim limitations as applied to Claim 1 above.
 Kim et al. teaches a non-fluorinated cyclic carbonate such as propylene carbonate (para.
 32).
 It would have been obvious to one of ordinary skill in the art to use the additive specified by Kim et al. to provide an electrolyte composition for high voltage batteries with advantageous functions such as exhibiting a sufficiently low interfacial resistance (para.
 17).